Empires List

 State of Baroda

-Baroda State was a kingdom within the Maratha Confederacy and later a princely state in present-day Gujarat.
-It was ruled by the Gaekwad dynasty from its formation in 1721 until its accession to the newly formed Dominion of India in 1949.
-With the city of Baroda (Vadodara) as its capital, its relations with the British Raj authorities were managed by the Baroda Residency.
-The revenue of the state in 1901 was Rs.
-13,661,000.[1]
-Baroda formally acceded to the Dominion of India on 1 May 1949, before which an interim government was formed in the state
+Baroda State was a significant kingdom within the Maratha Confederacy and later a princely state in present-day Gujarat, ruled by the Gaekwad dynasty from its formation in 1721 until its accession to the Dominion of India in 1949.
+The state's capital was Baroda, now known as Vadodara, and its relations with the British Raj were managed by the Baroda Residency.
+The Gaekwads were a Hindu Maratha dynasty that played a crucial role in the Maratha Confederacy, with Pilaji Rao Gaekwad conquering the city from the Mughal Empire in 1721.
+Baroda was one of the largest and wealthiest princely states, with significant revenue from industries like cotton, rice, wheat, and sugar.
+The state formally acceded to the Dominion of India on 1 May 1949, following the establishment of an interim government.

 Hyderabad